Are salespeople making the best use of the sales technology available?

 For example, with a tool like Mailigen (which integrates with Pipedrive through the Syncbot) you can create templated emails that go out to leads based on triggers or set up nurture flows to drive them toward becoming a customer.

 In fact, with a CRM that has the right features and integrations, you can set up triggers to do almost anything.

 Integration tools like Zapier enable you to connect hundreds of different apps with each other in various ways.
 Here is just one example: you can create a Zap to send data from interested leads on Facebook to Pipedrive in the form of a new contact.

 The right automation tools take work off your sales reps’ plates and also act as an extra member of the team, engaging leads and closing deals.

-With a tool like Sales Docs, you not only reduce the time your sales reps spend setting up sales proposals, contracts and more, you also know when best to contact prospects as you can see if they’ve opened your documents.
+With a tool like Smart Docs, you not only reduce the time your sales reps spend setting up sales proposals, contracts and more, you also know when best to contact prospects as you can see if they’ve opened your documents.

 Automation tools and features are some of the most useful in a salesperson’s arsenal, so if you’re not using any, find out what’s out there.